devoidx/price-tracker/README.md

 ### User profile

 Click **Profile** in the navbar to update your email address or change your password.
+The email address is where alert notifications will be delivered.

 ### Running in the background
 ```bash